 SNS 101 – Introduction to Spiritual Naturalism

-Self-paced online course offered by the Spiritual Naturalist Society
+An online mentored course offered by the Spiritual Naturalist Society

 In this course, we present essentials of Spiritual Naturalism, with emphasis on compassion, reason, and practice.
-Students engage content through discussion, meditation, and integration into daily life.
-Designed for both beginning and experienced practitioners interested in cultivating a meaningful life, this course surveys core themes in a nonsectarian manner unified by scientific models as one possible approach to Spiritual Naturalism.
+Students engage content through video introductions, essay, discussion, meditation, and integration into daily life.
+Designed for both beginning and experienced practitioners interested in cultivating a meaningful life.

-Time Commitment: Self-paced, but approx. 3 hours per week for 4 weeks.
+Time Commitment: Approximately 3 hours per week for 4 weeks.